Advising on Water Quality Management and Compliance

 - Federal and state rulemakings

 - Jurisdictional waters determinations and controversies

 - Point source and jurisdiction-wide permitting

-- Triennial Review and revision of water quality standards
+- Triennial review and revision of water quality standards and control plans

 - Water quality certification, dredge and fill permits

 Latham lawyers collaborate to leverage a broad base of experience and multidisciplinary knowledge of overlapping federal, state, and regional/local regulations applicable to water quality issues.
 The firm works closely with clients to develop cutting-edge legal and business strategies based on a comprehensive understanding of water quality law and science.